We the Workers of the World

 Those numbers do not reflect the full value of the work done.
 They are cooked, by Profit’s interests “above” you on the pyramid, and cooked according to yet another preposterously-unsustainable principle: Give As Little And Take As Much As You Can Get Away With.

-Lies and violence (24/7, now) make this seem to work.
-Like the scam of a hustler who’s got your money, it only needs to “work” one day at a time until you’re dead.
+Lies and violence 24/7 make this only seem to work.
+Like the scam of a hustler who’s got your money, it has to “work” just one day at a time until you’re dead.
 As another money motto puts it: In every exchange, there’s a loser.
 If you’re wondering who that is, it’s you.

 As one “dynamic young entrepeneur” actually said in a business-news interview, “In an ideal world, you pay people nothing.”
 Do we get it yet, that these are the “values” of Profit?
 Look at the Profit addicts squatting on their trillions—collecting interest, making credit scarce and costly, and workers more desperate.
 Do we get it yet, that Profit (by its own business-periodical admission) is no longer interested in America’s future?
 That Profiteers have just about had it with the idea of paying wages at all?